giladnavot/Citi-camunda/.swm/task-saving-process.gxqs6enk.sw.md

 # Firing assignment events and invoking listeners

-The `fireEvent` function is used to fire a task event.
+The <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/persistence/entity/TaskEntity.java" pos="1037:5:5" line-data="  public boolean fireEvent(String taskEventName) {">`fireEvent`</SwmToken> function is used to fire a task event.
 It fetches the listeners for the event and invokes each listener.

 ```java
   /**